The Wieners Circle: History

 The Wieners Circle opened for business in 1983, replacing a Chicago-style hot dog restaurant in the same location called Harry-O's.
 Sometime in the early 1990s (circa 1992) Larry Gold, one of the proprietors, called a drunk and distracted customer an "asshole" in order to get his attention.
 This set off the late-night abuse culture of the restaurant.
 The atmosphere can range from playful to hostile.
 While the atmosphere during business hours in the daytime is normal, the language used by both the staff and customers during the late hours is notoriously foul and aggressive.
 On the weekends, the establishment stays open as late as 5:00 am, drawing many drunken customers who have arrived from bars and clubs.

-The nightly tips are very high, and people have worked there for ten years or more.
+The nightly tips are very high, and people have worked there for at least ten years.
 The location of the hot dog stand is just north of what used to be the Wrightwood Hotel.
 In 2008, the restaurant was briefly closed by health inspectors for not having hot running water where employees would wash their hands, and other food safety violations.

+Publicities

 The establishment has a history of political satire in its signage and advertising.
 In March 2016, the restaurant offered 3-inch "Trump footlong" hot dogs.
 In June 2017, they advertised "Paris Accord compliant covfefe".
 In March 2020, signage mocked the commuting of the sentence of Rod Blagojevich.

 In 2021, the establishment announced that it intends to serve alcohol when it reopens.

+In September 2024, the establishment's Instagram account posted a sign that read "immigrants eat our dogs", referencing the false claims of Haitian immigrants illegally abducting and eating pets in Springfield, Ohio, which had been mentioned by Donald Trump during his first presidential debate with Kamala Harris.
+Following Chicago native Cardinal Robert Prevost's election as the first American pope and taking the papal name Pope Leo XIV in the 2025 conclave, it displayed the Latin phrase CANES NOSTROS IPSE COMEDIT ("He has eaten our [hot] dogs") in homage.